ZiweiJia/EE450-project/README.md

 ## **Code Files** <br>

 **client.cpp** <br>
-  - Receiver client location parameter.
+  - Receive client location parameter.
   - Create the TCP socket and connect to the scheduler server.
   - Send the client location message to scheduler server and receiver the result.